 Ready to up your wine game?
-We've rounded up the seven top-rated wine coolers to help care for your collection.
+We've rounded up the six top-rated wine coolers to help care for your collection.

 Best for Beginners

-This is a single-zone cooler that keeps all 18 of your bottles within the temperature range of 54–64 degrees Fahrenheit using a thermoelectric cooling system.
-The freestanding design can accommodate floor, table or countertop placement, and measures 25 inches tall.
-It's simple and easy-to-use, but doesn't include many of the "fancier" features of other models, like slide-out drawers, dual-zone temps, or fancy touchscreens, but it works like a charm.
+This is a single-zone cooler that keeps all 15 of your bottles within the temperature range of 41-64 degrees Fahrenheit using a thermoelectric cooling system.
+The freestanding design can accommodate floor, table, or countertop placement, and measures 27 inches tall.
+It's simple and easy-to-use but doesn't include many of the "fancier" features of other models, like slide-out drawers or dual-zone temps, but it works like a charm.

 Best Budget Buy

-If you have an extra sunny kitchen or live somewhere with year-round sunshine, this single-zone wine cooler is your best bet.
-It has a fairly conservative look thanks to the simple smoked glass door and a simple temperature display and minimal touch controls at the top, but the frosted glass is built to block out harmful UV rays that can damage the wine.
+This single-zone wine cooler has a fairly conservative look thanks to the simple smoked glass door and a simple temperature display and minimal touch controls at the top, but the frosted glass is built to block out harmful UV rays that can damage the wine.
 It holds 18 bottles and is billed as a countertop model, but since it stands about 25 inches high, you'll likely have to set it on the floor.
 The shelves are designed to slide out for easy access to your wine collection.